MaastrichtU-CDS/vertibayes/README.md

     "discrete" : true
   } ],
   "target" : "x3"
+  "minPercentage"="0.1"
 }
 ```

 Important to note:
 Bins can be set manually when expert knowledge is available.
 They can also be determined automatically at which point a
 maximum of 10 bins will be made, and a minimum of 1 bin.
 Each bin will attempt to pick the smallest unique values that
 contain at least 10 individuals and 10% of the population.
+This is the default setting.
+It is also possible to create
-If the current bin cannot be made large enough to achieve
+bins a minimum of 20%, 25% and 30% of the population.
+Other settings are not possible.
+If the current bin cannot be made
-this it will be merged with the last bin.
+large enough to achieve this it will be merged with the last bin.

 They will be automatically generated if the attribute in question is a number (real or integer) and the bins were left
 empty in the request.